Wisconn Valley Science and Technology Park: Other Foxconn initiatives

 Innovation centers were announced for 611 E. Wisconsin Ave. in Milwaukee, the six-story WaterMark Building at 301 N. Washington St. in downtown Green Bay, Haymarket Landing at 220 Eau Claire St. in Eau Claire, 1 Main St. in downtown Racine and 1 W. Main St. in Madison.
 Foxconn purchased buildings in these cities but reported and observed construction appears to be mainly updates to the building systems rather than office improvements.
 These buildings are included in the $900 million Foxconn has invested in Wisconsin between 2017 and 2021.
 In 2021, Foxconn made their properties in Racine and Eau Claire available for lease.
 In a statement regarding the downtown Racine property, Foxconn said, "Our hope is that this decision will add to the vibrancy of the downtown community.”
 The Green Bay office building also has some tenants.

 Foxconn signed agreements with University of Wisconsin–Madison and University of Wisconsin–Milwaukee.
 The Haymarket Landing, a residence hall with private business space in downtown Eau Claire, was expected to be a place students could work.

 Microsoft data center campus

 The village board of Mount Pleasant voted in April 2023 to allow Microsoft to build a data center campus.
 Some of the $50 million Microsoft is paying for the land will be used to reimburse Foxconn for releasing its rights to the 315 acre.
 The Village will also pay down some of the debt it previously took on to prepare the site for Foxconn.
 As the parcel is within a tax-increment financing district, Microsoft would be eligible to recoup up to $5 million annually on 42% of property taxes paid on new construction.
+Power was available from WEC Energy Group as they had planned for the needs of the original Foxconn project.
 Construction started on buildings expected to be valued at about $1 billion.
 Microsoft is expected to finish the first phase of the data center campus in 2025.